OpenStack: History

 In July 2010, Rackspace Hosting and NASA announced an open-source cloud-software initiative known as OpenStack.
 The mission statement was "to produce the ubiquitous Open Source Cloud Computing platform that will meet the needs of public and private clouds regardless of size, by being simple to implement and massively scalable".

 The project intended to help organizations offer cloud-computing services running on standard hardware.
 The community's first official release, code-named Austin, appeared three months later on 21 October 2010, with plans to release regular updates of the software every few months.
 The early code came from NASA's Nebula platform as well as from Rackspace's Cloud Files platform.
 The cloud stack and open stack modules were merged and released as open source by the NASA Nebula team in concert with Rackspace.

 In 2011, developers of the Ubuntu Linux distribution adopted OpenStack with an unsupported technology preview of the OpenStack "Bexar" release for Ubuntu 11.04 "Natty Narwhal".
 Ubuntu's sponsor Canonical then introduced full support for OpenStack clouds, starting with OpenStack's Cactus release.

 OpenStack became available in Debian Sid from the Openstack "Cactus" release in 2011, and the first release of Debian including OpenStack was Debian 7.0 (code name "Wheezy"), including OpenStack 2012.1 (code name: "Essex").

 In October 2011, SUSE announced the public preview of the industry's first fully configured OpenStack powered appliance based on the "Diablo" OpenStack release.
 In August 2012, SUSE announced its commercially supported enterprise OpenStack distribution based on the "Essex" release.

 In 2012, Red Hat announced a preview of their OpenStack distribution, beginning with the "Essex" release.
 After another preview release, Red Hat introduced commercial support for OpenStack with the "Grizzly" release, in July 2013.

 The OpenStack organization has grown rapidly and is supported by more than 540 companies.

 In 2012 NASA withdrew from OpenStack as an active contributor, and instead made the strategic decision to use Amazon Web Services for cloud-based services.
 In July 2013, NASA released an internal audit citing lack of technical progress and other factors as the agency's primary reason for dropping out as an active developer of the project and instead focus on the use of public clouds.
 This report is contradicted in part by remarks made by Ames Research Center CIO, Ray O'Brien.
+As of Nov 2021, NASA continues to utilize OpenStack in IAAS and PAAS support of the Discover supercomputer cluster.
+The OpenStack environment is called "Explore" and operates in the NASA Center for Climate Simulation at Goddard Space Flight Center.